 Today’s Pick 3 Midday results are in.
 Here are the winning numbers for Saturday December 31, 2022

-Your Pick 3 Midday results for Saturday December 31, 2022 are as follows:
+So these are your Pick 3 Midday results for Saturday December 31, 2022:

 Did you know that?